 Are you anything like Margaret?
 A little bit like her?
 A whole lot like her?
 How many worrisome thoughts occupy your mind in a day?
 Are you just an occasional worrier?
 Or, do your friends tease you about being a “worrywart?”

 How much happiness does worry steal from you every day?
 How much is it taking from your health?
-Experts tell us worry and anxiety is related to the incidence of heart attacks, strokes, headaches, gastrointestinal problems, compromised immune systems, and other health issues.
+Experts tell us worry and anxiety are related to the incidence of heart attacks, strokes, headaches, gastrointestinal problems, compromised immune systems, and other health issues.

 Want to do something positive to increase your happiness, confidence and health?